FLIR thermal imaging cameras can be a useful, efficient tool for screening people for signs of elevated skin temperature.

-A: FLIR thermal cameras with screening mode can achieve accuracies of ±0.3°C. This meets the U.S. FDA Guidance for Industry and Food and Drug Administration Staff and ISO/TR 13154 specification.
-High accuracy can be achieved by using the camera in a stable ambient environment, only looking at humans, and updating the reference samples according to the population being screened.
+A: FLIR thermal cameras with screening mode can achieve accuracies of ±0.3°C. High accuracy can be achieved by using the camera in a stable ambient environment, only looking at humans, and updating the reference samples according to the population being screened.

 Q: Do I need to use a black body for skin temperature screening?

 A: There are advantages and disadvantages to using a black body when screening for elevated skin temperatures.
 Including a black body in the camera's field of view can improve the system's performance in this application.
 You can use FLIR thermal cameras with black bodies as part of an elevated skin temperature system setup.
 In fact, many of our integrators and partners are doing just that, taking FLIR technology and developing their own software solution that uses a black body as the reference.

 The new A4xx/A7xx Thermal Smart Sensor cameras support the use of a black body reference out of the box.
 To do so, simply turn on the black body reference in the camera control interface and place the cursor on the black body reference.
 The A4xx/A7xx Smart Sensor cameras with elevated skin temperature configuration also have on camera screening mode, and in that configuration, do not require a black body.